dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   An augmenting declaration uses `augmented` when the augmented declaration has no concrete implementation.
 Note that all external declarations are assumed to have an implementation provided by another external source, and otherwise they will throw a runtime error when called.
-An `abstract` variable introduces no implementation.

 *   An augmenting variable’s initializing expression uses `augmented`, and the stack of augmented declarations do not include a variable with an